Is Botswana Good for Safari?: Honest Guide to Africa’s Premier Safari Destination in 2026

 For travelers looking to enjoy Botswana’s safari experience on a more modest budget, options such as mobile safaris or self-drive tours can significantly reduce costs.

-Mobile camping safaris offer a more affordable alternative to luxury lodges, with the added bonus of a more immersive nature experience.
+Mobile camping safaris offer a more affordable and immersive alternative to luxury lodges.
 Self-drive safaris allow tourists to rent a 4×4 vehicle and explore Botswana’s national parks and reserves independently, which is a more economical option for families or small groups.
 However, this comes with the trade-off of less personal service and the responsibility of navigating the sometimes rough terrain.

 Beyond accommodations and guides, park entry fees and transportation can also add to the cost of a Botswana safari.
 Most national parks charge an entry fee per person, ranging from $10 to $25 per day.